 Students are to ride their regularly scheduled bus unless they receive office approval to ride a different bus.
-High School students requesting to ride any bus other than their regularly assigned bus are to bring a note to the office before 1:00 P.M. from their parent, requesting special busing arrangements for that day.
+High school students requesting to ride any bus other than their regularly assigned bus are to bring a note to the office before 1:00 p.m. from their parents, requesting special busing arrangements for that day.
 We will try to accommodate the requests to ride other buses; however, there may be times that certain buses cannot accommodate additional students.
 If this should occur, parents or guardians will be contacted to make other arrangements.